wirt-ee/wirt-ee.github.io/docs/varia/DIY/disclaimer/index.md

+---
+title: "DIY disclaimer: do at your own risk"
+description: "The DIY corner: educational and informational only.
+Be resourceful, repair your stuff — at your own risk."
+---
 # DISCLAIMER

 Behind every glitzy façade is a name and face defined by actual things delivered.
 This sub-corner is for the company founder's DIY pet projects, to open up an authentic person you are dealing with.